 - have heavy bleeding from your vagina that soaks through more than 2 maxi pads in an hour, for 2 or more hours in a row

 - pass large clots (bigger than a lemon) for more than 2 hours

 - have belly pain or cramps that don’t get better with pain medication

 - have a fever of 100.4℉ or higher more than 24 hours after taking misoprostol

 - have weakness, nausea, vomiting, and/or diarrhea that lasts more than 24 hours after taking misoprostol

-You should start to feel better the day after your abortion.
+You should start to feel better the day after your pregnancy passes.
 Feeling sick with nausea, vomiting, diarrhea, belly pain, or a fever for more than 24 hours after taking misoprostol (the second set of pills) can be a sign of infection.
-Call your doctor or clinic right away if you have any of those symptoms.
+Call our clinic right away if you have any of those symptoms.
 Serious problems can cause death in the most rare cases, but abortion is typically very safe.
 In fact, abortion at any gestation is 14 times safer than childbirth.

-If you have complications during your medication abortion, you will need to go back to the clinic.
+If you have complications during your medication abortion, you may need to go to our clinic site for care.
 In the unlikely event that you are still pregnant, your provider will discuss your options with you.
 You may need another dose of medication or to have an in-clinic abortion procedure to end the pregnancy.